How long do electric car batteries last? What 6,300 electric vehicles tell us about EV battery life

 Liquid cooling vs air cooling: which is better for EV battery longevity?

 Let’s compare a vehicle with a liquid cooling system to one with a passive air cooling system: the 2015 Tesla Model S and the 2015 Nissan Leaf, respectively.
 The Leaf has an average degradation rate of 4.2%, while the Model S is 2.3%.
-Good thermal management means better protection against battery degradation.
+Based on this comparison, good thermal management offers better protection against battery degradation.

-Figure 2: Battery degradation comparison of the 2015 Tesla Model S (liquid cooling) vs. the 2015 Nissan Leaf (passive air cooling
+Figure 4: Battery degradation comparison of 2015 Tesla Model S (liquid cooling) vs. 2015 Nissan Leaf (passive air cooling).

-High vehicle use does not equal higher battery degradation
+High EV use does not equal higher battery degradation

 The takeaway?
 Don’t be afraid to put your EVs in high-use duty cycles.
 Their battery life won't be negatively impacted as long as they are within their daily driving range.
 One caveat: if high use requires routine DC fast charging, read the section below on the impact of charging type.

-Figure 5: Amount of use doesn’t appear to have much impact on degradation rates.
+Figure 5: Amount of use has a small impact on average degradation rates (~0.25% over 48 months)

 We were able to look at the predominant charging level used for the EVs in our system.
 North American EV charging stations are categorised into three common types:

-- AC Level 1 (120 volts) – a regular home outlet in North America
+- AC Level 1 (120 volts) – half a regular home outlet in the UK

 - AC Level 2 (240 volts) – typical for home or fleet charging